You are currently viewing English Idioms Starting with ‘K’

 Justifications:

-This is an idiom because the phrase doesn't involve literally keeping one's head above water but refers to managing challenges.
-The phrase uses a metaphorical reference to water, implying survival or keeping afloat amidst adversity, not a literal description.
+This is an idiom because it does not involve literally keeping one's head above water but refers to managing challenges.
+The idiom uses a metaphorical reference to water, implying survival or keeping afloat amidst adversity, not a literal description.

 Origin: